xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/FlowTipsUtil.md

 These utility methods are essential for managing the flow of tips in a blockchain, which is crucial for maintaining the consistency and integrity of the blockchain data.
 ## Questions:
- 1. **Question**: What is the purpose of the `FlowTipsUtil` trait and how is it used in the Alephium project?
+ 1. **Question**: What is the purpose of the `FlowTipsUtil` trait and how is it used in the Oxygenium project?
-   **Answer**: The `FlowTipsUtil` trait provides utility methods for handling flow tips in the Alephium project, such as merging tips, getting tips differences, and managing block dependencies.
-It is used to manage the flow of blocks and their relationships within the Alephium blockchain.
+   **Answer**: The `FlowTipsUtil` trait provides utility methods for handling flow tips in the Oxygenium project, such as merging tips, getting tips differences, and managing block dependencies.
+It is used to manage the flow of blocks and their relationships within the Oxygenium blockchain.

 2. **Question**: What are the main data structures used in this code, such as `BlockHash`, `BlockHeader`, and `BlockDeps`?
    **Answer**: `BlockHash` represents the hash of a block, `BlockHeader` contains metadata about a block (such as its chain index, dependencies, and other information), and `BlockDeps` represents the block dependencies, which include both incoming and outgoing dependencies for a block.